Afsheen-Aziz/lab-management-app/README.md

 Managing coding labs in educational institutions is inefficient due to the lack of a centralized system for assigning coding problems, compiling and submitting code, tracking student progress and tracking of student progress by the educators.

 The Solution
-A web-based coding lab platform where students can complete and submit assignments while AI reviews code quality and detects malpractice.
-The teacher oversees all submissions and ensures academic integrity.
+We developed a Coding Lab Management System to streamline lab-based programming education by enabling teachers to create and manage assignments, students to write and submit code with real-time compilation, and providing a centralized platform for both teacher and student convenience.

 Technologies/Components Used
 For Software: